 Conclusion

 This contribution proposes that the first L0 and L1 reference picture in each reference picture list are only considered as reference pictures of SMVD to simply the decoding process of SMVD reference indices.
+Also, it is proposed to explicitly signal the reference indices in the tile group header to specify the reference indices of SMVD.
 It is recommended to consider these changes into the VVC WD5 and VTM-5.0.

 References